cstarrett/cstarrett.github.io/_posts/2022-06-16-how-is-it-working-for-you.md

 tags:
 ---

 It's often said that insanity is doing the same thing over and over again, but expecting a different result.
-Luckily, humans are a very adaptable species.
+Thankfully, humans are a very adaptable species.

 Take opening a jar, for example.
 If we try to twist the top off, and it doesn't come off, we try other ways.
 Maybe we use something that gives us a better grip.
 Maybe we run the top under hot water to get it to expand a bit.
 Or we might just ask for help from someone who is stronger than we are.